-He has served as arbitrator or hearing officer in arbitrability, attendance, attorney fee, back-pay, bargaining unit work, casino, collection, commercial, commission, compensation, construction, constructive discharge, Consumer Protection Act, contract, conversion, corporation, demotion, discharge, discrimination, disobedience, drug testing, Elliott-Larsen Civil Rights Act, employment, expungement, Fair Credit Billing Act, fiduciary duty, forum selection, fraud, holiday pay, internet, jurisdiction, last chance agreement, manufacturing, medical leave, Michigan Prudent Investor Rule, Michigan Uniform Securities Act, negligence, noncompete, pension, performance, personal injury, promissory estoppel, retaliation, Securities Exchange Act, security, sexual harassment, suitability, suspension, technology, termination, vacation, Wages and Fringe Benefits Act, and warranty cases.
+He has served as arbitrator or hearing officer in arbitrability, attendance, attorney fee, back-pay, bargaining unit work, casino, collection, commercial, commission, compensation, construction, constructive discharge, Consumer Protection Act, contract, conversion, corporation, demotion, discharge, discrimination, disobedience, drug testing, Elliott-Larsen Civil Rights Act, employment, expungement, Fair Credit Billing Act, fiduciary duty, forum selection, fraud, holiday pay, internet, jurisdiction, last chance agreement, management rights, manufacturing, medical leave, Michigan Prudent Investor Rule, Michigan Uniform Securities Act, negligence, noncompete, pension, performance, personal injury, promissory estoppel, retaliation, Securities Exchange Act, security, sexual harassment, suitability, suspension, technology, termination, unit work, vacation, Wages and Fringe Benefits Act, and warranty cases.

-He received Conflict Resolution Services' "Pinnacle Award" and Community Mediation Services' Certificate of Appreciation.
+He has received Conflict Resolution Services' "Pinnacle Award" and Community Mediation Services' Certificate of Appreciation.